Tip: our BetterHelp discount code takes 20% off your first month.

 How Much Is BetterHelp?

-BetterHelp costs between $280–$400 for a monthly subscription, which gets you weekly virtual therapy sessions plus a few extra features.
+BetterHelp costs between $260–$400 for a monthly subscription, which gets you weekly virtual therapy sessions plus a few extra features.
 The exact cost is based on your location, the demand for therapy in your area, and the quantity of available therapists.
-BetterHelp doesn’t accept insurance, but it does offer discounts from 10%–40% through its financial assistance program.
+BetterHelp has just started accepting very limited insurance plans in select states, but most people can expect to pay cash.
+However, it does offer discounts from 10%–40% through its financial assistance program.

 Aside from the standard monthly subscription, you can also choose to purchase sessions individually, or go with a maintenance plan that includes a monthly therapy session, plus unlimited ongoing messaging.